TheBoneJarmer/Arqan/README.md

 You can just download the pre-compiled binaries from https://www.glfw.org/download.html.

 #### Linux
 The developers did not provide a pre-compiled library for Linux because that would not be applicable for all distros.
-Luckily, some people did this for you already so on some distros, glfw is included in the package repository.
-To install glfw on ubuntu, run the following commands:
+However, on some distros glfw can be installed from your package repository.
+ To install glfw on Ubuntu for example, run the following commands:

 ```bash
 sudo apt-get update